exposit/pythia-oracle/HELP.md

 > [Room] gleaming, wood [Purpose] bodily functions [Size] expansive [Shape] square

-*If my hero is storming a castle, it's a lavish spa-room, all gleaming wood and white tile.
+*If my hero is storming a castle, it's a lavish spa room, all gleaming wood and white tile.
 If he's exploring a ruin, it's a latrine for ogres, open above to the gleaming stars and night sky.*

 "What is the Passage Like?" is rolled when you leave a room headed elsewhere.